 03. Stop trying to control the faces you make

 Control inherently is unnatural.
 Worrying that you’ll make a face you don’t like is a surefire way to keep yourself from feeling at ease.
 Tell yourself it’s okay to make faces and be silly.
 Trust in me—I’m going to work hard to make sure I highlight all the best aspects of who you are inside and out.
 I know you’re used to inexperienced people taking your photograph, but I am so looking forward to sharing the results of what an experienced professional can do!
-Years and years from now, when you’re an eccentric old lady, looking back and remembering how happy you were will trump remembering how ‘perfect’ you were.
+Years and years from now, when you’re an eccentric octogenarian, looking back and remembering how happy you were will trump remembering how ‘perfect’ you were, and I swear you will definitely not be judging yourself on any of the little things you are making out to be a big deal.
 Being yourself always looks better than trying to be something that’s a poor fit.
 Be silly if you’re silly.
 Be reserved if you’re reserved.
 Be you.
 I’ll take care of the rest.

 04. Smiling is always worth it